 How To Prepare For The Change Of Season

-A safe home doesn’t just happen by accident—it takes regular attention and care.
+A safe home doesn’t just happen by accident.
+It takes regular attention and care.
 Seasonal changes bring different challenges, especially in fall and winter when shorter days, icy conditions, and holiday clutter can increase risks.
 Taking time each season to do a safety inspection helps prevent falls, accidents, and emergencies before they happen.

 Fall: Preparing for Colder Days

-With fall comes cooler weather, wet leaves, and earlier sunsets—all of which can create new safety concerns inside and outside the home.
+With fall comes cooler weather, wet leaves, and earlier sunsets, all of which can create new safety concerns inside and outside the home.

 What to Inspect: